T-Haight/ai-case-study/README.md

 * What technologies would this additional product or service utilize?
 * Why are these technologies appropriate for your solution?
 -->
 Buoy has shifted towards more marketing and business initiatives, partnering with companies to build their **Marketplace** and working with employers instead of indivual users.
-I'm not sure if it's in correlation to their mediocre performance
+I'm not sure the exact reasoning why, but two of the 4 co-founders no longer work for Buoy, Nate Ren (marketing), and Eddie Reyes (technical); this is just speculation, but there could be a link between them leaving and the shift in the company.
+If I had to make recommendations for the company as an outsider, who doesn't have access to their finances, I would first recommend making an app version of the symptom checker.
+They've talked about it for years, and almost all their competitors have one.
+Next, would be to invest in improving the accuracy of symptom checker.
+It does [well as far as coverage of conditions, suggesting next steps](https://bmjopen.bmj.com/content/10/12/e040269.long), but those suggestions aren't that valuable if the conditions aren't accurately predicted.
+Ada has proven it's possible to achieve better results, and that's probably the most important metric needed to stay relevant in the field.
+One bold suggestion would be to follow in the steps of Docus, and implement a more free form communication with the A.I. since that's rare and more appealing to consumers.
+If you are an employer looking for benefit programs, or if you don't have insurance and are interested in their niche health care options, it may be worth checking out Buoy for those reasons.
+If you are someone who just wants to check if they need to see a doctor, I would recommend checking out Buoy's symptom checker, but also check with Ada and at least one other to compare.
+These tools can be very powerful when used together, and may just save you and other people a lot of trouble.

 ### Sources